There’s so many free plagiarism software and countless online reviews that it becomes hard finding a software that will work for you.

 It was also heavily promoted on popular websites such as Yahoo! news and PC world.

-If you click on its results and perform a detailed check of sources (when using free version) you can see that the tool is rather precise.
+If you click on its results and perform a detailed check of sources (when using the free version) you can see that the tool is rather precise.

-If you’re doing checks on a daily basis, it is best to add paid version to your tool arsenal.
+If you’re doing checks on a daily basis, it is best to add the paid version to your tool arsenal.
 The price is rather reasonable – just $7.

 There are lots of other good plagiarism checker tools you can try.
 One of the better ones on the market is called SafeAssign Checker.
 I suggest you give it a try too.

 Do you check your documents with Plagtracker?
 Do you use it in your education?
 Share your experience in the comments and follow me on Twitter, add me on Facebook and join my email list!